brotatotes/bht-automation/bht gen 3/Mark/Chapter 7/Mark 7 5 bht.md

 # Mark 7:5 Commentary Help Text

 ## BHT:
-Some leaders questioned Jesus about his disciples not following the tradition of the elders, specifically about not washing their hands before eating.
-The word common used here refers to unwashed hands.
-It is important to note that the word of God should be the ultimate guide and not the traditions of men.
-Walking according to the rule of God's word brings true peace.
+Jesus confronts the Pharisees and scribes about their focus on the tradition of the elders rather than the commandments of God.
+He points out that they are more concerned with human traditions than with following God's word.
+Jesus emphasizes the importance of abiding by God's word as the rule for one's conduct and walk.
+He clarifies that the term common refers to unwashed hands, signifying uncleanness or unholiness.
+The rule handed down from forefathers is challenged by Jesus, who encourages obedience to the word of God for true peace.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: